EvoEMD: cosmic evolution with an early matter-dominated era: Model files for the dark matter model

 REAL XX_HH_Amp::Get_Offset(REAL T, int PID) { // The first argument is the temperature, the second argument is the PID // As the coefficient for BE depends on which particle we are considering if (PID == 900001) { // Usually, the coefficient depends on the current yield of the particle; // So we provide a member data in each particle to store current yield; Particle_Base *pp = RETRIEVE_PARTICLE(900001); REAL Y = pp->Yield; REAL YeqT = pp->Get_Equilibrium_Yield_at_T(T);

-// Note that, for massive particle, when T much less than the mass, the Yeq may underflow, // Hence, we directly set it to zero.
+// Note that, for massive particles, when T is much lower than the mass, the Yeq may underflow, // Hence, we directly set it to zero.
 One needs to check such situation. if (YeqT == 0) return 0; REAL res = 2.0 * (1.0 - pow(Y / YeqT, 2));

-// Further, we also store 1-Y/Yeq for each particle // When Y is equal Yeq, due to numerical issue, when calculating the offset, it will not return zero // Hence for Y close to Yeq, we recommend to use Delta_Yield_Ratio instead. if (fabs(res) < 1e-5) { res = 2.0 * (2 * pp->Delta_Yield_Ratio); }
+// Further, we also store 1-Y/Yeq for each particle // When Y is equal to Yeq, due to numerical issues, when calculating the offset, it will not return zero // Hence, for Y close to Yeq, we recommend the use of Delta_Yield_Ratio instead. if (fabs(res) < 1e-5) { res = 2.0 * (2 * pp->Delta_Yield_Ratio); }

 return res; } else { return 0; } } \end{cpp}